vernon1xx/botmaton/README.md

 Aura is more than a chatbot.
 She's a facility operations AI with full platform knowledge:

 - **Natural Language Queries** — "Show me LOTO for Boiler 1" or "What's overdue in Building C?"
-- **Voice Input/Output** — Hands-free operation with professional text-to-speech
+- **Voice Input/Output** — Hands-free operation with professional text-to-speech via ElevenLabs
 - **Audio-Reactive Visuals** — The cube glows and particles dance when Aura speaks
 - **Guided Onboarding** — "Take a Tour" and Aura walks you through the entire platform
-- **Time-Aware Greetings** — Good morning, afternoon, or evening based on your local time
+- **Robot Fleet Awareness** — "Where is Atlas-01?" or "Show me robot fleet status"
+- **Dashboard Navigation** — "Show me the safety dashboard" routes directly to the right face

-> 💡 **Try it:** Open the [demo](https://vernon1xx.github.io/botmaton/prototypes/botmaton-v3.1-aura.html), enable sound, and click "Take a Tour"
+> 💡 **Try it:** Open the [demo](https://vernon1xx.github.io/botmaton/prototypes/botmaton-v3.2-aura.html), enable sound, and click "Take a Tour"

+---

+## 🤖 Robotics Manager Preview

+Version 3.2 introduces a preview of the **Robotics Manager** — Botmaton's 8th modular tool for training, monitoring, and controlling industrial robots:

+- **Robot Fleet Overlay** — Toggle real-time robot positions on the Facility Map
+- **8 Simulated Robots** — AGVs, robotic arms, inspection drone, AMR, and android
+- **Live Movement** — AGVs simulate position updates every 5 seconds
+- **Safety Monitoring** — E-STOP indicators with red pulsing alerts
+- **Fleet Summary** — Active, idle, charging, and emergency stop counts at a glance

+Robots are treated as equipment within the existing facility hierarchy — they inherit maintenance scheduling, LOTO procedures, and compliance tracking automatically.
+Full development coming in Book 7.

+---

+## 📊 Grafana-Powered Dashboards

+New in v3.2 — dedicated operational dashboards on the Safety and Maintenance faces:

+- **Safety Dashboard** — Incident trends, inspection compliance, permit tracking
+- **Maintenance Dashboard** — Work order backlogs, PM compliance, MTBF/MTTR metrics

+These demonstrate Botmaton's integration with the Grafana monitoring stack for real-time operational intelligence.

 ---